-Los Angeles and the entertainment industry are inextricable from one another, and its glittery Hollywood-centric history permeates all parts of the city’s culture.
+Los Angeles and the entertainment industry are inextricable from one another, and the glittery Hollywood-centric history permeates all parts of the city’s culture.
 Nowhere is this more apparent than behind the iconic facades of the city’s see-and-be-seen hotels, where A-list hangouts have become the backdrop to hushed stories and urban legends.

 From the silver screens of Hollywood to today’s superhero blockbusters, Los Angeles is a land of stories.
 Its hotels have long been celebrity stomping grounds, backdrops for movies, and vaults to the secrets of the rich and famous.
-These seven hotels, all hand-picked by Culture Trip, are among the most fascinating in the city.
+These nine hotels, all hand-picked by Culture Trip, are among the most fascinating in the city.
 Whether odes to LA’s Golden Age or more recent additions to the city, they all have equally intriguing stories to tell.

-Tucked away just below the Sunset Strip, the Sunset Marquis is a hidden oasis that is beloved by private-minded A-list stars.
+Tucked away just below Sunset Strip, the Sunset Marquis is a hidden oasis that is beloved by A-list stars.
 In business for more than 50 years, the hotel includes private villas, two pools, a lavish restaurant and spa, and all the privacy a celebrity could ever want (including an underground entrance so the paparazzi can’t see who you’re coming in with).
 One of the most interesting aspects of the hotel is its fully functioning recording studio.
 Since its inception in 1992, the studio has played host to everyone from Madonna and Drake to Rihanna and Kanye West.

 Originally built in 1926, Hotel Figueroa was once a sanctuary for traveling women who, at the time, were often unable to check into hotels without a male chaperone.
 It was entirely financed, owned and operated by women, and today the hotel has stayed true to its feminist roots, embodying a progressive spirit in art, design and service.
-The Fig underwent a massive renovation in 2018 and has emerged as a Downtown hub for LA’s creatives with its original coffin-shaped pool, outdoor dining and drinking dens and a cavalcade of events that range from burlesque to live music to art exhibitions (don’t miss the hotel’s gallery which has been thoughtfully curated to display works by LA-based female artists).
-While the Colonial Spanish architecture remains the same, inside guests will find luxurious, modern amenities and will love being a stone’s throw away from the LA Live entertainment centre across the street.
+The Fig underwent a massive renovation in 2018 and has emerged as a Downtown hub for LA’s creatives with its original coffin-shaped pool, outdoor dining and drinking dens and a cavalcade of events that range from burlesque to live music to art exhibitions (don’t miss the hotel’s gallery, which has been thoughtfully curated to display works by LA-based female artists).
+While the Colonial Spanish architecture remains the same, inside guests will find luxurious, modern amenities and will love being a stone’s throw away from the LA Live entertainment center across the street.

 Another brand-new Downtown LA hotel, the NoMad oozes sophistication and plays on Italian themes as the original 1923 building was once home to the Bank of Italy.
 Guests will find themselves gawking at the fully restored Italianate lobby ceiling, the pieces of original art and the main hotel bathroom that was carved out of the original bank vault.
-The rooftop bar and pool is the main hangout of the hotel (thanks to its live music and killer cocktail menu), but you’ll also discover an Italian coffee bar with impeccably flaky croissants, and room details like terrazzo floors, marble desks, glittering vintage-style crystalware and plenty of contemporary touches like smart TVs for all your streaming desires.
+The rooftop bar and pool is the main hangout of the hotel (thanks to its live music and killer cocktail menu), but you’ll also discover an Italian coffee bar with impeccably flaky croissants, and room details like terrazzo floors, marble desks, glittering vintage-style crystalware and plenty of contemporary touches including smart TVs for all your streaming desires.